 It’s so hard trying to keep them entertained all day without losing my s*tuff!
 I need some deep coping skills… Can you relate to that parent?
 It does feel like we’ve moved beyond just coping - challenging even on a good day - to the need for deep coping.
 Now more than ever, when it seems impossible, the first requirement for deep coping skills is to fill your own tank.
-Short circuiting power struggles requires connection.
+Short circuiting reactivity and power struggles requires connection.
 The stressed out brain can’t connect!
 Without filling your tank, instead of helping a situation at home, you may find yourself pouring fuel on the fire instead.
 But how is there even time to fill your tank!?
 Try thinking in terms of “sips” throughout the day instead of one Big Gulp.
 Here are a few ideas for your sips:

 1 deep breath in and out where you feel the air going in and out your nostrils.